AUTOMATIC1111/stable-diffusion-webui/README.md

 docker-compose down
 ```

-If you wish to enable GFPGAN (optional), you will have to download the model as described in previous installation techniques,
-however the model should be placed in the `models/` directory.

 Updating your instance is an simple as taking it down, pulling the latest changes with git, and then running:
 ```bash
 docker-compose build